Fady Elsayed

-Fady Elsayed (born 15 September 1993) is a British-Egyptian actor, best known for his role as Ram Singh in the BBC's Doctor Who spin-off Class.
+Fady Elsayed (born 15 September 1993) is a British actor.
+He is known for his roles in the Doctor Who spin-off Class (2016) and the Sky Atlantic series Gangs of London (2022).
+His films include My Brother the Devil (2012) and Sixteen (2013).

 Early life

-Elsayed was born in 15 September 1993 at St Mary's Hospital in London, Elsayed on sixteenth year old, joined the drama school The Young Actors Theatre in Islington.
+Elsayed was born on 15 September 1993 at St Mary's Hospital in London.
+At 16 years old, Elsayed joined the drama school The Young Actors Theatre in Islington.
 He is of Egyptian heritage.

 Career

 Television and film

 In 2012, after getting his first lead role in My Brother the Devil, Elsayed fell in love with acting and knew he wanted to be an actor for the rest of his life.
 For his role as Mo in My Brother the Devil he was nominated with the Best Newcomer Award at the BFI London Film Festival.
-He also received an nomination for the ALFS Award as Young British Performer of the Year.
+He also received a nomination for the ALFS Award as Young British Performer of the Year.
 After this Elsayed appeared in several TV series, like Casualty and Silent Witness.

-In 2014, he played a vampire who spoke Arabic in Penny Dreadful.
-Until then this was the most challenging role for him.
+In 2014, he portrayed a vampire who spoke Arabic in Penny Dreadful.

 In 2016, Elsayed was cast in the BBC Three Doctor Who spin-off Class as Ram Singh.
 Elsayed's character Ram is a student at Coal Hill Academy, who plays in the school's football team.
 In 2018 Elsayed reprised his role as Ram in six audio plays by Big Finish, and again in 2020.

-In 2018 he appeared in the film A Private War alongside Rosamund Pike and Jamie Dornan.
+In 2018, he appeared in the film A Private War alongside Rosamund Pike and Jamie Dornan.

-In 2020 he appeared in several episodes of the Channel 4 drama Baghdad Central, and the Sky Atlantic drama Little Birds.
+In 2020, he appeared in several episodes of the Channel 4 drama Baghdad Central, and the Sky Atlantic drama Little Birds.

-Elsayed was originally contracted to appear in the film adaptation of Black Adam, but due to the COVID-19 Pandemic he was unable to travel to Atlanta for filming, and his role was recast.
+Elsayed was originally contracted to appear in the film adaptation of Black Adam, but due to the COVID-19 pandemic he was unable to travel to Atlanta for filming, and his role was recast.

 In June 2021, it was announced that he would star in the second series of Gangs of London.

 Other

-In 2021, Elsayed featured in an advertisement campaign for PUMA's Porsche Legacy collection.
+In 2021, Elsayed featured in an advertisement campaign for PUMA's Porsche Legacy collection together with Huda El-Mufti, Tara Emad and Ahmed Beshary.

+In 2023, Elsayed released his debut EP Promise Land on Bandcamp, with all proceeds going towards medical aid in Palestine.